Jim Amaral: Biography and education

 Amaral was born in 1933 in Pleasanton, California, USA.
 His father was Portuguese and his mother was American of Italian descent.
 Amaral grew up in a rural environment in Pleasanton and remembers that period as "living in an interior exile".
-As a teenager he wrote poetry, which has always been his great source of inspiration.
-And years later it turned out to be vice versa - because of the lyrical aspect of Amaral's sculptures, drawings, oil paintings and graphic works, these have become illustrations for poems by such poets as Edoardo Sanguineti or Armando Rojas Guardia.
+As a teenager he wrote poetry.

 Jim Amaral "Shield Nº 6", 1993, bronze.
 The Sculpture Garden in The National Museum, Bogotá, Colombia (permanent collection).

-After two years at the University of Washington, Seattle (1952–53) where he studied, among other subjects, history of art and architecture, Amaral finally decided for a career in the arts at the Stanford University and in 1954 graduated with a title Bachelor of Arts.
-"When I abandoned United States I realized that art is my only option, the only place where I am not a foreigner".
-He continued postgraduate studies at the Cranbrook Academy of Art in Bloomfield Hills, Michigan (1954-1955), where he met Colombian visual artist and future wife Olga de Amaral (got married in Colombia in December 1957).
-Before moving to Bogotá in 1958, Amaral spent two years (1955–57) in the Philippine Islands with the U.S. Navy (obligatory military service).
-In Bogotá, Amaral started working with a furniture and interior design company.
-Soon his son was born and Amaral decided to become a full-time artist and began casting bronze sculptures, making collages and abstract drawings.
+He studied for two years at the University of Washington, Seattle (1952–53), covering subjects including the history of art and architecture.
+In 1954 he graduated with a bachelor of arts degree at Stanford University, and decided on a career in the arts.
+He continued his postgraduate studies at the Cranbrook Academy of Art in Bloomfield Hills, Michigan (1954-55), where he met the Colombian visual artist Olga de Amaral, whom he married in Colombia in December 1957.

+From 1955 to 1957, he completed military service in the Philippines with the U.S. Navy.
+In 1958 he moved to Bogotá, where he started working with a furniture and interior design company.
+Following the birth of his son, Amaral decided to become a full-time artist.
+He began casting bronze sculptures and making collages and abstract drawings.
 In 1960 his daughter was born.
 From 1966 to 1967 the Amaral family moved temporarily to New York.
-In 1967, after coming back to Colombia, Amaral traveled to the US again to teach drawing at the Penland School of the Arts and Crafts in North Carolina.
+In 1967, after moving back to Colombia, Amaral traveled to the US again to teach drawing at the Penland School of the Arts and Crafts in North Carolina.
 In the same year he also started teaching drawing at the Universidad Jorge Tadeo Lozano in Bogotá.
 In the years 1970-1972 the Amaral family traveled around Europe, settling down for a longer period in Paris, where in the fall of 1971, at the Albert Loeb gallery, Amaral showed his work for the first time in Europe.
-The exhibition brought him great critical acclaim.
-He traveled to Paris again for longer periods in the years 1974-1975 and 1979-1980.
+The exhibition brought him critical acclaim.
+He traveled to Paris again for longer periods in 1974-1975 and 1979-1980.
 In 1989 Amaral taught drawing at the University of California, Los Angeles (UCLA).
 Currently he lives with his wife in Bogotá and works in Casa Amaral.